wiiee/timesheet/src/Web/wwwroot/lib/blueimp-gallery/README.md

     stretchImages: false,
     // Toggle the controls on pressing the Return key:
     toggleControlsOnReturn: true,
-    // Toggle the controls on slide click:
-    toggleControlsOnSlideClick: true,
     // Toggle the automatic slideshow interval on pressing the Space key:
     toggleSlideshowOnSpace: true,
     // Navigate the gallery by pressing left and right on the keyboard: